 Sec.
 12-262 – Maximum occupancy.

-The maximum short term rental occupancy shall not exceed any of the following standards:
+The short term rental occupancy shall not exceed any of the following standards:

-Two persons per bedroom.
-The number of bedrooms shall be based upon the tax assessor’s residential profile of the property, and other documents of record, as needed;

-The maximum occupancy shall be limited to ten occupant(s) per short term rental, the total size of the occupiable space or number of bedrooms notwithstanding;
+The maximum occupancy shall be limited to twelve occupants per short term rental, the total size of the occupiable space or number of bedrooms notwithstanding;

-Three occupant(s) per one off-street parking space legally available to the short term rental; and

 Any person present at the short term rental after 11:00 p.m. on any night or before 7:00 am on any morning shall be considered an occupant for purposes of calculating maximum occupancy.
 Gratuitous guests of the occupant(s) do not count towards occupancy if they are not present between the hours of 11:00 pm and 7:00 am, but shall park in the designated locations.

 Sec.
 12-263 – Posting of short term rental information.